Our next stop in our notebooking safari across Asia takes us to Singapore. If you’re new to the notebooking safari, visit our first stop here.

 True or False:

-2. I am an endangered species.
+2. The crab-eating macaque is an endangered species.

 Research challenge: Macaques in general (not only crab-eating macaques), along with rhesus monkeys, are the types of monkeys most often used in biomedical research.
 In the 1950s, macaques were used in the development of a vaccine against what disease?